samsungsamiio/samsungsami.io/source/sami/api-spec.md

 POST /messages
 ~~~

-Sends a message or action, using one of the following parameter combinations.
+Sends a message or Action, using one of the following parameter combinations.
 If sending Actions, only "actions" should be contained in the payload.

 |Combination |Required Parameters
 |------------|---------